ajosedev/knowledge/zettel/20220706121531-module-federation-microfrontends-misconception.md

 # Module federation != microfrontends

-Module federation is not the same thing as a microfrontend architecture.
+Module federation is not the same thing as a [[microfrontends]] architecture.
 The former is a 'code transport layer', and the latter is an 'architectural style'.

 A microfrontend architecture helps fix organisational problems.
-It enables independent deployments, ownership boundaries, domain driven design, etc. It's microservices, but for your frontend only.
+It enables independent deployments, ownership boundaries, domain driven design, etc. It's [[microservices]], but for your frontend only.

 Microfrontends are not encapsulated 100%.
 There's a cost of having microfrontends with different languages, frameworks, etc. It's hard for them to be totally language agnostic.